-Zero trust operates on the premise that there are constant threats both outside and inside the network.
-Zero trust also assumes that every attempt to access the network or an application is a threat.
-It’s a network security philosophy that states no one inside or outside the network should be trusted until their identity has been thoroughly verified.
-These assumptions underly the strategy of network administrators, obliging them to design stringent, trustless security measures.
+Zero-trust operates on the premise that there are constant threats both outside and inside the network.
+It also assumes that every attempt to access the network or an application is a threat.
+In other words, zero-trust is a network security philosophy that states no one inside or outside the network should be trusted until their identity has been thoroughly verified.
+These assumptions underlie the strategy of network administrators, obliging them to design stringent, trustless security measures.

-The first step in designing a zero trust architecture is to decide who is allowed to do what – and that’s probably the heaviest lift.
+The first step in designing a zero-trust architecture is to decide who is allowed to do what – and that’s probably the heaviest lift.
 You need to determine who gets access to which resources, and that is based on what the resources are so each individual can do their job.
-And then you need to make sure the devices that people are using are properly secured.
+Then, you will need to make sure the devices that people are using are properly secured.

-Establishing Zero Trust Access (ZTA) involves pervasive application access controls, powerful network access control technologies and strong authentication capabilities.
-One aspect of Zero Trust Access that focuses on controlling access to applications is Zero Trust Network Access (ZTNA).
+Establishing Zero-Trust Access (ZTA) involves pervasive application access controls, powerful network access control technologies, and strong authentication capabilities.
+One aspect of ZTA that focuses on controlling access to applications is Zero-Trust Network Access (ZTNA).
 ZTNA extends the principles of ZTA to verify users and devices before every application session to confirm that they conform to the organization’s policy to access that application.
 ZTNA supports multi-factor authentication to maintain the highest degree of verification.

-Because IoT devices lack the ability to install software and don’t have onboard security features, they are essentially “headless.”
+Because IoT devices cannot install software and don’t have onboard security features, they are essentially “headless.”
 As technology has advanced, so has the interconnectedness of IoT ecosystems with the enterprise network and the entirety of the internet.